 Picture this: You walk to your usual parking spot, coffee in hand, ready to start your day.
 But instead of your trusty vehicle, you find… nothing.
 Your car is gone.
 Your stomach drops as reality sets in—your car has been stolen.
 Now comes the even bigger gut punch: you don’t have auto insurance.
 What happens next?

-In this guide, we'll walk through exactly what happens when your car is stolen without insurance, the financial implications you'll face, and how affordable coverage options can protect you from this nightmare scenario.
+In this guide, we’ll walk through exactly what happens when your car is stolen without insurance, the financial implications you’ll face, and how affordable coverage options can protect you from this nightmare scenario.
+Insurance means having a safeguard in place—without insurance means, you have no coverage or assistance for theft losses, leaving you exposed to significant financial risk.

 Even without insurance, there are important steps you must take immediately if your car is stolen: